 The movement of a wave of pressure through the air or any other medium is referred to as sound.
 Sound is measured in decibels (dB).
 The properties of sound are determined by the medium through which sound waves propagate, with some media allowing for quicker travel than others.
 The speed of sound is slower than the speed of light.

 Hair cells in the human ear respond to the small pressure differentials caused by moving sound waves.
-The cells are linked to nerves that transmute the original signal and carry it to the brain to be processed.
+The cells are linked to nerves that transmit the original signal and carry it to the brain to be processed.
 The different sounds are corresponding to different variations of waveforms.

 Matter includes atoms that are made up of protons, neutrons, and electrons.
 These three particles carry a charge (measured in coulombs, C) causing them to undergo a force when they are near an electromagnetic field.